microclimates/homie-device/README.md

 myDevice.setup();
 ```

 Now publish a broadcast message to the `devices/$broadcast/some-topic` topic.
+All homie devices are exposed to broadcast messages.

 Device Settings
 ---------------